Azure/aks-engine/examples/dualstack/README.md

 ## Limitations

 - Dual stack clusters are supported only with kubenet and azurecni.
+  - Dual stack cluster with azurecni are only supported with `bridge` network mode.
 - Dual stack clusters are supported only with Linux.
 - Dual stack clusters with Windows is not supported at this time because it requires
   - Kubernetes version 1.19+ and